 Missouri Western State College offers the Associate of Science degree with majors in various fields.
-For associate degree requirements, refer to the "Requirements for Graduation" section.
+For associate degree requirements, refer to the "Requirements for Graduation" section (page 39).

 The Associate of Science degree is designed for the student who desires a concentrated program (usually technical in nature) in preparation for employment in business, health care, industry, or public service.
-The degree is available with majors in agri-business technology, agricultural production technology, automotive technology, construction eningeering technology, corrections, corresponding secretary, criminal justice, electronic engineering technology, executive secretary, lawyers' assistant, mid-management, nursing, pilot training, and teacher's aide.
+The degree is available with majors in agri-business technology, agricultural supply technology, automotive technology, construction engineering technology, corrections, criminal justice, electronic engineering technology, executive secretary, lawyers' assistant, mid-management, nursing, pilot training, and teacher's aide.